 [Austria-Hungary, 1916] While the battles of Verdun and the Somme were raging in the west, the Russians attacked again in June 1916 and pushed forward to the Carpathians.
 Hundreds of thousands soldiers of the Central Powers, most of them Austro-Hungarians, were taken prisoners.
 The Austro-Hungarian troops were pushed far back; millions of people fled.
 Romania entered the war on the part of the Entente.

-„Our troops are not able to go on,“ Joscha wrote. „We have so many injured people here, but very soon these exhausted men have to go back to the front, they are already practicing with machine guns, shells and gas masks .. how harmless is the handling of the field kitchen and the mobile oven!
-I learned it myself because there is no one else left to do it.
+“Our troops cannot go on,” Joscha wrote.
+“We have so many injured people here, but very soon these exhausted men have to go back to the front, they are already practicing with machine guns, shells, and gas masks … how harmless is the handling of the field kitchen and the mobile oven!
+I am doing it myself because there is no one else left to do it.
 Tomorrow I will bring food and supplies to the front in our truck.
 I will stay there for another few days, stand at the field kitchen and serve our men.
 Some men are just happy when they can talk to me again in their mother tongue.
-May God protect us all.“
+May God protect us all.”